seaarcpho/plugins/plugins/fileparser/README.md

 ### `parserconfig` file structure

-configuration files consist of a series of matcher for each of the supported scene attributes, all of which are optional.
+Configuration files consist of a serie of matchers for each of the supported scene attribute, all of which are optional.

 | Name           | Type      | Required |
 | -------------- | --------- | -------- |